You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Facts

-• Breast cancer is expected to be the most commonly diagnosed cancer in Ontario women in 2020.
+• Breast cancer is the most commonly diagnosed cancer in Ontario women.

 • The chance of getting breast cancer increases with age.
-In Ontario, breast cancer usually develops later in life, with over 83% of cases diagnosed in women over age 50.
+In Ontario, breast cancer usually develops later in life, with 9 out of 10 breast cancers being found in people over age 40.

 • Only 5% to 10% of women with breast cancer have a family history of the disease.